f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/03-Message.md

 ### Message Definitions

-For the puroposes of the tutorial, we will use the `proto3-suite` for the message codecs.
+For the purposes of the tutorial, we will use the `proto3-suite` for the message codecs.
 For `BuyName`, an intermediary datatype, `BuyNameMessage` is used to support encoding for `Amount`:

 ~~~ haskell